junxit/us-congress-bills-112/metadata.md

 - 2011-10-03 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
 - 2011-10-03 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6473-6474)
 - 2011-10-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6473-6474)
+- 2011-10-04 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 184.